Building the future of perpetuals trading

 Minimal trading experience, wants a good mobile experience, and is interested in perps, but low appetite for risk.

-We ultimately decided to focus on building for ‘seasoned traders’ because they traded a significant amount of volume which provided a greater opportunity to generate revenue.
+We ultimately focused on building for ‘seasoned traders’ because they traded a significant amount of volume which provided a greater opportunity to generate revenue.

 The perps landscape

-We were building on Hyperliquid’s API so we conducted usability testing with 7 seasoned traders on Hyperliquid’s interface to understand UX improvements and new functionality.
+As we were building on top of Hyperliquid’s API, we conducted usability testing with seven seasoned traders using Hyperliquid’s interface to identify UX gaps, opportunities for improvement, and potential new functionality.

 1